uh-joan/notebook_toolrow/DOCKER_SETUP.md

 ## Environment Variables Configuration

-SurfSense Docker setup supports configuration through environment variables.
+SourceBook Docker setup supports configuration through environment variables.
 You can set these variables in two ways:

 1. Create a `.env` file in the project root directory (copy from `.env.example`)
 2. Set environment variables directly in your shell before running Docker Compose